Jirka-Mayer/BachelorThesis/thesis-text.md

 ## Comparison to other works

-We wanted to make a comparison against the HMR baseline article (*link*), because our evaluation datasets overlap.
-Specifically, we share the page 3 for writer 13 and the page 1 for writer 17.
-We both use the symbol error rate metric, although there are many differences that need to be addressed.
-Their model classifies rythm and pitch separately, so both error rates are provided.
-There is also a combined error rate that treats the output symbols similar to our Mashcima encoding - having pitch and rythm in one token (this number should be analogous to ours).
+We wanted to make a comparison against the HMR baseline article (*link*) because our evaluation datasets overlap.
+Specifically, we share page 3 for writer 13 and page 1 for writer 17.
+We both use the symbol error rate metric, although many differences need to be addressed.
+Their model classifies rhythm and pitch separately, so both error rates are provided.
+There is also a combined error rate that treats the output symbols similar to our Mashcima encoding - having pitch and rhythm in one token (this number should be analogous to ours).
 The last column shows our error rate, given by the experiment 4.

 | Page  | Writer | Rythm SER | Pitch SER | Rythm + Pitch SER | Our SER |
 | ----- | ------ | --------- | --------- | ----------------- | ------- |
 | 1     | 17     | 0.528     | 0.349     | 0.592             | 0.28    |
 | 3     | 13     | 0.226     | 0.175     | 0.270             | 0.12    |

-You can see, that our model has much smaller error rate, but we have to consider this result carefully.
+You can see, that our model has a much smaller error rate, but we have to consider this result carefully.
 Their model does not use the CTC loss and the output encoding is very different.
-While our model might output a sequence of length 50, their model produces sequence of the same length as the width of the input image, that is in the order of hundreds to a thousand sequence items.
-Also their encoding requires perfect alignment.
+While our model might output a sequence of length 50, their model produces a sequence of the same length as the width of the input image, which is in the order of hundreds to a thousand sequence items.
+Also, their encoding requires perfect alignment.
 If the model transitions between output classes at slightly different time-steps then the gold data, it produces a lot of error, even though when collapsed, the resulting sequence is the same.
 And given the temporal resolution, this might contribute a lot.

-More fair comparison would be a qualitative one.
-Luckily the paper provides qualitative comparison of one staff from the page 3 of their model against a commercial software called PhotoScore (https://www.neuratron.com/photoscore.htm).
+A more fair comparison would be a qualitative one.
+Luckily the paper provides a qualitative comparison of one staff from page 3 of their model against a commercial software called PhotoScore (https://www.neuratron.com/photoscore.htm).
 We can add a prediction by our model and compare all three.
 Note that the image has been produced by manually engraving the predicted Mashcima annotation.

     image containing the qualitative comparison p03 w13 do caption dát, že je to převzaté!

 You can see, that the difference is not as pronounced, although this staff is one of the simpler ones.
-There is, however, also a qualitative comparison on a staff from the page 1:
+There is, however, also a qualitative comparison on a staff from page 1:

     image containing the qualitative comparison p01 w17 do caption dát, že je to převzaté!, odebrané modré rámečky

-TODO: comment the second qualitative comparison
+TODO: comment on the second qualitative comparison

-It should also be noted, that each model uses different input resolution.
-The model from HMR article normalizes to height of 100 pixels, whereas ours normalizes to only 64 pixels.
-This might be a disadvantage to us.
-Also our model cannot read chords by design, but theirs can.
+It should also be noted, that each model uses a different resolution for input images.
+The model from HMR article normalizes to a height of 100 pixels, whereas ours normalizes to only 64 pixels.
+This might be a disadvantage for us.
+Also, our model cannot read chords by design, but theirs can.
 This might very well be required for some task and it would make our model unusable.
-Their model can also detect presence of dynamics and text.
+Their model can also detect the presence of dynamics and text.

 ## Evaluating on Printed PrIMuS incipits

 We also wanted to try, how would our model perform on printed music.
 Models by other people are often pre-trained on printed music and then fine-tuned on handwritten images via transfer learning.
 Ours is different in that it has never seen an image of printed music.
 We already have code for parsing PrIMuS dataset and since the dataset contains images as well, we will use those.
-We just slightly preprocessed the images - inverted them, normalized and slightly scaled down to have dimensions comparable to what our model trained on.
+We just slightly preprocessed the images - inverted them, normalized, and slightly scaled down to have dimensions comparable to what our model trained on.
 We used the model from experiment 4 since it performed the best.
 The evaluation was performed on 100 incipits that the model hasn't seen during training and these are the results:

 | SER  | ITER_RAW | ITER_TRAINED | ITER_SLURLESS | ITER_ORNAMENTLESS | ITER_PITCHLESS |
 | ---- | -------- | ------------ | ------------- | ----------------- | -------------- |
 | 0.61 | 0.64     | 0.64         | 0.60          | 0.59              | 0.56           |

 You can see, that the performance is not very impressive.
 We did expect the error rate to be high, but not that high.
-Although, it is understandable, because the printed music is very different to the handwritten.
+Although, it is understandable because the printed music is very different from the handwritten.
 It would be interesting to also train on printed images in the future.
 This error rate would go down, but maybe the CVC-MUSCIMA error rate would go down as well.

     image of a printed staff and the prediction and the gold
     + maybe the same staff, engraved using Mashcima

-Also note that *ITER_RAW* and *ITER_TRAINED* have the same value.
-This is expected, because we filter out incipits that cannot be engraved by Mashcima.
+Also, note that *ITER_RAW* and *ITER_TRAINED* have the same value.
+This is expected because we filter out incipits that cannot be engraved by Mashcima.

 # Conclusion and Future Works